Jack Conger

-John Peet Conger (born September 26, 1994) is an American competition swimmer who specializes in butterfly and freestyle events.
-He is an Olympic gold medalist in the 4 × 200 m freestyle relay from the 2016 Summer Olympics in Rio de Janeiro and the current American record-holder in the 200-yard butterfly with a time of 1:37.35.
+John Peet Conger (born September 26, 1994) is a former American competition swimmer who specializes in butterfly and freestyle events.
+He is an Olympic gold medalist in the 4 × 200 m freestyle relay from the 2016 Summer Olympics in Rio de Janeiro, and the former American record-holder in the 200-yard butterfly with a best time of 1:37.35, having held this record for nearly a decade (February 25, 2015, to January 25, 2025) until Luca Urlando took 0.18 off his mark in an NCAA dual meet against the University of Tennessee.

 Early life

 John Conger was born on September 26, 1994.
 Conger grew up in Rockville, Maryland where he swam for the Rockville-Montgomery Swim Club under head coach Sue Chen.
 In his later years, Conger attended and swam for Our Lady of Good-Counsel High School in the D.C. area.
 In his senior season at the 2013 Metro Championships, Conger broke the National High School Record in the 500-yard freestyle by three seconds, going 4:13.87.
 The former record of 4:16.39 held by Jeff Kostoff was the oldest High School Record in the books, set back in 1983.
 Conger is also the current National Independent High School Record Holder in the 100-yard freestyle with a time of 42.81.